animazum/Bioinformatics-Pipeline-Project/README.md

 https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository

 Follow the steps to instal docker as they could change depending on date, year, etc that you are looking at this readme file.

-For this program I used linux ubuntu 20.04 LTS but it could also run in any other similar linux or unix OS.

 ##### Creating the docker container.